-PGfor rude humor and mild action
+PGfor action and rude humor

 PG-13for strong language and some suggestive references.